LIKO-12/LIKO-12/docs/Get_Started.md

 ### Method B (Works only for x86_64 systems):

-!> The .AppImage can't open it's data folder, and the data folder location is also unknown :stuck_out_tongue:
+!> The .AppImage can't open it's data folder, and the data folder location is also unknown.

 1. Download the Linux .AppImage `..._Linux_x86_64.AppImage`.
 2. Make it executable `chmod u+x LIKO-12_..._Linux_x86_64.AppImage`.